Skip to main content

 CodeQL

-CodeQL is a code analysis engine developed by GitHub.
+CodeQL is a code analysis engine developed by GitHub (https://codeql.github.com/).
+You can find the licence here.
+It is open source and free for research (GitHub CodeQL can only be used on codebases that are released under an OSI-approved open source license, or to perform academic research).
 It's used to automatically find security vulnerabilities and bugs in source code by treating code as data and querying it like a database.
 CodeQL lets you write queries in a declarative language (similar to SQL) to examine the relationships and flow in your codebase.

 You can run CodeQL from the command line (CodeQL CLI) or integrate with Visual Studio Code using the CodeQL extension.